Talking to an air conditioning technician shouldn’t be like engaging with a robot!

 When you turn on your air conditioner, you instigate a process that transforms hot air into refreshing cool air, creating a pleasant and comfortable space.

 Both split systems and ducted air conditioning operate on the same principle, which you can learn more about here.

 What reverse cycle air conditioning refers to is systems that can utilise this same system but in reverse.

 This is what allows your air conditioner to double up as a heater during winter.
 When we talk about HVAC, this is usually what powers it!

-When it comes to air conditioning installation in Brisbane, the vast majority of jobs are for split system air conditioners.
+When it comes to air conditioning systems in Brisbane, one of the most popular installations are for wall-mounted split systems.